General Learning of the Electric Response of Inorganic Materials: Results

 \subsection{Polarisation across distortion paths and spontaneous $P_s$}

-We assess polarisation learning on the ferroelectric distortion–path set (\S\ref{sec:datasets}).
-Fig.~\ref{fig:pol-parity}a compares DFPT Berry–phase labels with the \emph{learned} polarisation obtained as $\mathbf P=-\Omega^{-1}\partial\mathcal F/\partial\mathbf E$; points from all materials and path frames cluster tightly about the diagonal for all dataset splits, with per-panel $R^2$/RMSE/MAE reported in the plot.
+In this experiment, we assess the capability of \texttt{MACE-Field} to learn ferroelectric polarisation branches from the MP-Ferroelectric distortion-path dataset (Sec.~\ref{sec:mp_ferroelectric}).

+Figure~\ref{fig:spol-parity} compares DFPT Berry-phase labels with the \emph{learned} polarisations obtained as $\mathbf P=-\Omega^{-1}\partial\mathcal F/\partial\mathbf E$ from (left) \texttt{MACE-Field} trained directly on polarisation labels and (right) from \texttt{MACE-Field-MH-0} (see Sec.~\ref{subsec:fine-tuning_foundation}). $R^2$, RMSE and MAE are reported for each model for the training (grey circles), validation (blue circles) and testing (orange squares) sets.
+Both models capture polarisations from all materials and distortion paths well, but the jointly fine-tuned OMAT-based \texttt{MACE-Field-MH-0} model is slightly stronger on the folded branch-resolved task overall.

-Spontaneous polarisation is extracted as the folded end–point difference along each path.
-The parity in Fig.~\ref{fig:pol-parity}b (one point per material; grey circles for training set, blue circles for validation set and orange squares for the test set) shows strong correlation between the DFPT reference and MACE-Field prediction.
+The spontaneous polarisation is obtained as the difference in polarisation between the polar and non-polar reference structures at the endpoints of a given distortion path.
+Because the polarisation is multivalued modulo a quantum, all polarisations along a path must first be mapped onto a common branch to define this difference unambiguously.
+The parities in Fig.~\ref{fig:spol-parity} (one point per material; grey circles for the training set, blue circles for the validation set, and orange squares for the test set) compare DFPT reference values with \texttt{MACE-Field} predictions from (left) the directly trained model and (right) \texttt{MACE-Field-MH-0}.
+Consistent with the pointwise parities, the OMAT-based foundation model reproduces the spontaneous-polarisation distribution at least as well as, and slightly better than, the directly trained cross-chemistry model.

-To illustrate branch behaviour, Fig.~\ref{fig:pol-parity}c plots the $\hat{z}$ Cartesian branches for \ce{Cr4Li4O16P4} from the test set; \texttt{MACE-Field} reproduces the magnitude and slope of the Berry–phase branches without spurious hopping.
-Finally, Fig.~\ref{fig:pol-parity}d provides a combined violin and ''fan'' (the shaded regions which show the 95\% percentiles to help see the tails) plot to view the branches of the entire dataset (train, validation and test combined): polarisation, normalised by the corresponding polarisation quantum, versus distortion parameter.
-The predicted polarisation distributions at each distortion step closely overlap the DFPT ones across the entire path ensemble, indicating that the model can capture realistic polarisation branches despite the multivalued nature of $\mathbf P$.
+To illustrate the branch structure, Fig.~\ref{fig:pol-branches} (left) shows the $\hat{z}$ Cartesian polarisation branches for \ce{Cr4Li4O16P4} from the test set.
+The \texttt{MACE-Field-MH-0} foundation model reproduces both the magnitude and slope of the Berry-phase branches and does so without any spurious branch hopping.
+Figure~\ref{fig:pol-branches} (right) then provides a global view of branch behaviour across the full dataset (train, validation, and test combined): it shows a combined violin and ``fan'' representation (shaded bands indicating the 95\% percentile range) of the polarisation, normalised by the corresponding polarisation quantum, as a function of the distortion parameter.
+At each distortion step, the predicted polarisation distributions closely overlap with the DFPT reference, demonstrating that the model captures realistic polarisation branches even in the presence of $\mathbf{P} $'s multivalued nature.